jball606/beagleframework/README.txt

 You will need to install jQuery to use the advanced features.

 This is under the MIT licenses so please use this as you see fit.
-If you make imporovements to the base framework, please email me at jball@beagleframework.com with your changes so I am add them to the code base.
+If you make improvements to the base framework, please email me at jball@beagleframework.com with your changes so I am add them to the code base.